 - Humidity-related disease: Good airflow prevents powdery mildew and fungal issues

-- Increased pest pressure: Monitor regularly for spider mites, aphids, and squash bugs in humid conditions
+- Increased pest pressure: Monitor regularly for spider mites, aphids, and squash bugs

 - Best planting: February-March for main crop; August for fall crop